How To Rename a Local and Remote Git Branch

 git push origin --delete old_branch_name

-After deleting the old remote branch, you need to create a new one with the desired name and push it to the remote repository.
-Use the git push command followed by origin and the new branch name:
+Following deleting the old branch, the next step is to create a new branch with your preferred name and push it to the remote repository.
+This is achieved with the following command:

 git push origin new_branch_name

-Replace new_branch_name with the desired name for your new remote branch.
-This command will create a new remote branch with the specified name that tracks the local branch of the same name.
+Here, new_branch_name is the name you wish to give to your new remote branch.
+This command pushes a local branch to the remote repository, creating a new branch with the specified name.

 git push -u origin new-branch-name